otagobioinformaticsspringschool/2022-obss-day3/_episodes/03-genome-properties.md

 Now take a look at the results for FastQC and NanoStat, and discuss the overall metrics and quality with your neighbour.
 How do our short-read and long-read data sets differ from one another?

-## 3.3 K-mers and k-mer profiles
+## 3.3 Genome size estimation and k-mer profiles

+> ## What are k-mers and k-mer profiles?
-A **k-mer** is a substring of length k.
+>A **k-mer** is a substring of length k.
+>

-The maximum number of unique k-mers is given by 4<sup>k</sup>.
+>The maximum number of unique k-mers is given by 4<sup>k</sup>.
+>

-The numbers of k-mers contained within a sequence of length L is given by the equation L – K +1, where L is the length of sequence and K is the k-mer length.
+>The numbers of k-mers contained within a sequence of length L is given by the equation L – K +1, where L is the length of sequence and K is the k-mer length.
-A **k-mer profile** is a histogram in which the counts of the occurrences of each unique k-mer in the dataset are plotted.
+>A **k-mer profile** is a histogram in which the counts of the occurrences of each unique k-mer in the dataset are plotted.
 The x-axis shows the count of k-mer occurrence, often termed **coverage** or **depth**, and the y-axis the number of distinct k-mers which report that coverage/depth value.
+{: .callout}

 > ## Exercise
 >
 > Consider the following 10bp sequence:
+>
 >   GTAGAGCTGT
+>
-> Calculate how many 3-mers are there using the equation L - K + 1.
+> Calculate how many 3-mers there are in this sequence using the equation L - K + 1.
 What are all the possible 3-mer sequences?
 >
 >> ## Solution
 >> When L = 10 and K = 3: L - K + 1 = 10 - 3 + 1 = 8.
+>>
 >> There are 8 3-mers in the sequence:
+>>
 >> 			GTA, TAG, AGA, GAG, AGC, GCT, CTG, TGT
 > {: .solution}
 {: .challenge}